paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-073-rhinoceros-and-tiger-conservation.md

 <a id="section-5306"></a>
 ## § 5306.
 Authorization of appropriations
-**(a) In general** There is authorized to be appropriated to the Fund $10,000,000 for each of fiscal years 2007 through 2012 to carry out this chapter, to remain available until expended.
+**(a) In general** There is authorized to be appropriated to the Fund $10,000,000 for each of fiscal years 2019 through 2023 to carry out this chapter, to remain available until expended.

 **(b) Administrative expenses** Of amounts available each fiscal year to carry out this chapter, the Secretary may expend not more than 3 percent or $100,000, whichever is greater, to pay the administrative expenses necessary to carry out this chapter.

 ### Statutory Notes

 #### Amendments
+2019—Subsec. (a).
+Pub.
+L. 116–9 substituted “2019 through 2023” for “2007 through 2012”.

 2007—Subsec. (a).
 Pub.
 L. 110–132, § 3(c), substituted “2007 through 2012” for “2001, 2002, 2003, 2004, 2005, 2006, and 2007”.

 Subsec. (b).
 Pub.
 L. 110–132, § 3(b), substituted “$100,000” for “$80,000”.